Final days of hajj and Eid festival impacted by coronavirus

 The hajj, both physically and spiritually demanding, intends to bring about greater humility and unity among Muslims.
 It is required of all Muslims to perform once in a lifetime.

-Sheikh Abdullah al-Manea, member of the Supreme Council of Senior Scholars of Saudi Arabia, used the hajj sermon on Friday to praise the kingdom’s leadership for their “wise decision” to limit the number of pilgrims and protect human life.
+Sheikh Abdullah al-Manea, member of the Supreme Council of Senior Scholars of Saudi Arabia, used the hajj sermon Friday to praise the kingdom’s leadership for their “wise decision” to limit the number of pilgrims and protect human life.

 “We thank the positive role of Muslims around the world that have complied with the regulations of the country to protect them from the spread of this virus, which leads to the protection of Mecca and Medina,” the sheikh said.

+In the Iraqi capital Baghdad, streets were largely empty due to a 10-day lockdown imposed by authorities to prevent further spread of the virus.
+Eid prayers in mosques were canceled.

+“We had hoped that the curfew would be lifted during the Eid period … we were surprised that the lockdown period included the Eid holiday and more,” said Marwan Madhat, a Baghdad cafe owner.
+“This will cause losses.”

-Around the world, Muslims gathered with relatives to mark the start of Eid.
-Some countries, like Kosovo and the United Arab Emirates, have closed mosques for Eid prayers to limit the spread of the virus.
+Kosovo and the United Arab Emirates have also closed mosques to limit the spread of the virus.

+In Lebanon, Muslim worshipers prayed in mosques under tight security, despite a partial lockdown imposed Thursday that will continue through Aug.
+10. Worshipers at the Mohammad al-Amin Mosque in the capital, Beirut, spilled onto the street outside to maintain social distancing rules.

 In Indonesia, home to the world’s largest population of Muslims, people were allowed to attend Eid prayers in mosques under strict health guidelines, including that they bring their own prayer mats and pray several feet apart from one another.
 Worshipers must wear masks and are not allowed to shake hands or hug.